Daniel D. (Dan) Degnan

 Medication safety, Pharmacy technology and automation, Leadership, Safety Culture

-PHPR 450, Introduction to Institutional Pharmacy Practice
+PHPR 490, Introduction to Leadership in Pharmacy Practice

 PHRM 820, Professional Program Laboratory I